-Currently, the supply of reference materials for the seawater CO2 system depends solely on the Scripps Institution of Oceanography (SIO) in the United States of America.
+Currently, the supply of reference materials for the seawater CO2 system depends solely on the Scripps Institution of Oceanography in the United States of America.
 The COVID-19 pandemic exposed the vulnerability of this singlepoint supplier when significant shortages occurred.
-Should SIO discontinue RM production for any reason, whether due to funding constraints, logistical challenges or other factors, the lack of reliable RMs would inevitably result in a decline in data quality worldwide, and this will severely affect the reliable observations of essential seawater CO2 system variables, as well as carbon budget assessments required for safe and effective CDR efforts.
+Should Scripps Institution of Oceanography discontinue production of reference materials for any reason, whether due to funding constraints, logistical challenges or other factors, the lack of reliable RMs would inevitably result in a decline in data quality worldwide, and this will severely affect the reliable observations of essential seawater CO2 system variables, as well as carbon budget assessments required for safe and effective CDR efforts.

 This vulnerability reveals a critical risk to the global climate change monitoring infrastructure and underscores the urgent need to diversify production and certification capabilities for reference materials.
-Europe is uniquely positioned to address this challenge by establishing a European hub that ensures a resilient and independent supply of certified seawater CO2 system reference materials.
+Europe is uniquely positioned to address this challenge by establishing a European hub that ensures a resilient and centralised, self-sustaining facility focused entirely on production and certification of reference materials.
+This would require a significant upfront investment.